Jebel Moya: Environment

 The Gezira Plain is a megafan created by the Blue Nile.
 Present day flood levels were in place by 3500 BCE, as the area transitioned from swampy conditions to a savanna as the Inter Tropical Convergence Zone moved south.
 The environmental transition from swamp to savanna and semi-desert steppe was complete by 3000 BCE.
 By the early centuries CE, few swampy conditions remained; one notable wet site that remained is Jebel et Tomat, another early pastoralist site, northeast of Jebel Moya.

 Environmentally, the Southern Gezira can be separated into categories of swamp vegetation, riverine woodland, grassland, and jebel vegetation.
-This places the environment of Jebel Moya close to transitional belts, in both modern day, and probably the Classic and Meroitic periods.
+This places the environment of Jebel Moya close to transitional belts, in both modern day, and likely the Classic and Meroitic periods.

 Jebel Moya refers to a massif which includes a group of granite hills connected by ridges and valleys; the name has become associated with the archaeological site within the north-easternmost of these valleys.
 The Jebel Moya massif is a geological granite outcrop of the Gezira Plain's underlying Basement Complex, which breaks through the above Sandstone Formation.
 The Basement Complex contains an underground aquifer, which results in fresh water rising to the surface/ground level around outcrops like Jebel Moya.

 This established Jebel Moya as a potential fresh water source, which is important in a plain without permanent surface water sources for maintaining animal herds.
 The aquifer is replenished by both the Blue and While Niles.
 This establishes that the ecological conditions in the region were suitable for pastoralism from 1000 BCE-1000 CE.

 Excavation history

-Excavations at Jebel Moya began January 29, 1911 and continued until April 1914 when further plans were abandoned due to the onset of World War I. During those four seasons, approximately a fifth of the 10.4 hectare (25 acre) site was excavated.
+Excavations at Jebel Moya began 29 January 1911 and continued until April 1914 when further plans were abandoned due to the onset of World War I. During those four seasons, approximately a fifth of the 10.4 hectare (25 acre) site was excavated.
 2883 graves were reported during the excavation, and 2792 of the graves were cleared, the rest remained undisturbed.
-Some graves, devoid of burials, contained only pottery; others had multiple inhumations.
+Some graves, devoid of burials, contained only pottery; others contained multiple inhumations.
 25 of the graves contained animal burials.
 In total, 3137 individuals were excavated, which marks Jebel Moya as the largest burial complex yet found in sub-Saharan Africa.

 Season 1

-Wellcome supervised the first field season, from January 29 - April 1911.
+Wellcome supervised the first field season, from 29 January - April 1911.
 An unrecorded number of graves were excavated during the first field season, but it was evidently enough for Wellcome to apply and receive a concessions license.

 Season 2

 Wellcome appointed Oric Bates as field director for the second field season (December 1911- April 1912).
-He also appointed Douglas Derry as the first chief medical officer and field bioanthropologists.
+He also appointed Douglas Derry as the first chief medical officer and field bioanthropologist.
 A total of 709 graves were excavated in the East and South Jebel sectors.
 During the second season, construction began on the “House of Boulders”, designed to absorb laborers not required for excavation work; they worked to erect workshops and iron shed stores.